banner

 Specs

 Notes: Consult a new Pantone color-swatch book.
 Consider the mirror band and the clear plastic areas!
 (18 to 46 mm).
 The color will change at the clear area.
 Do not print knockout text inside 46mm diameter.
 Avoid small type of less than 6 points and typefaces that have very thin strokes.
 Sans-serif typefaces (helvetica etc) work better.
 Especially avoid the combination of small point size, serif typeface, and being knocked-out.
 Recommended trapping: 1/2 point.
 Insufficient trapping may allow the silver of the disc to show through between areas of different colors.
 Minimum screen density before starting to lose dot: approx. 15% dot size.
 Maximum screen density before plugging: approx. 85% to 90%.
-Picture discs are not recommended unless you acknowledge the print will not look the same as it does on paper.
-Silkscreen printing is best at printing large areas of solid vibrant color.
+Picture discs will have more contrast it does on paper or screen.
+Silkscreen printing is great for printing large areas of solid color.

 Return to top of page